jscott0/dino-wiki/Frequently-asked-questions-(FAQ).md

 A public channel should be configured as: Persistent: `Yes`, Publicly searchable: `Yes`, Members only: `No`, Permission to view JIDs: `Moderators only`

+# How to add someone to my contact list?

+Click on the _+_ button on the top left and select _Start conversation_.
+The list of contacts you see in the appearing dialog is also sometimes referred to as your roster.
+You can add someone to your contact list with the _+_ button at the bottom of the list and remove someone with the _-_ button.

 # How to change the font size in Dino?

 Dino adheres to the font size defined in the global GTK settings, so it could be changed there.